-We are currently supporting a two year malaria prevention programme run by the Butterfly Tree in the Mukuni chiefdom.
+The Trust is currently supporting a two year malaria prevention programme run by the Butterfly Tree in the Mukuni chiefdom.
 New anti-malarial products are being purchased and will be distributed alongside malaria prevention workshops.
 These new products come in the form of a paint, used to coat walls and furniture, and granules that are placed in mosquito breeding grounds to kill the insects.
-This programme started in 2004 and we look forward to hearing how it progresses over the next two years.
+This programme started in October 2014 and we look forward to seeing the impact of our funding in the near future.